-Unless otherwise specified by the Board, all regular meetings are held on the second Tuesday of the month at 5:30 p.m. in a location to be published on the agenda.
+Unless otherwise specified by the Board, all regular meetings are held on the second Tuesday of the month at 5:30 p.m. at the Lincoln Center, 1325 Poplar Street.
 If the time or place of a Board meeting is changed, notice shall be given in the same manner as provided for special meetings.
+The Board may choose to not convene a meeting in the month of July if there is no pressing business to attend to at that time.